 For some, retirement can’t come fast enough; for others, the idea of no longer going to work each day is just too terrifying to contemplate.
 If you fall into the latter camp, don’t make the mistake of thinking you’re alone.
-Work, especially when you’ve been in the same job for many years, has a habit of defining who you are, providing you with ready-made friends, and creating the kind of routine that we human beings secretly crave.
-Retirement-blues is a very real issue but one way of avoiding it is to plan ahead for a path that eases you very gradually from full-time work into full-time fun.
+Work, especially when you’ve been in the same job for many years, has a habit of defining who you are, providing you with ready-made friends, and creating the kind of routine we human beings secretly crave.
+Retirement-blues is a very real issue, but one way of avoiding it is to plan ahead for a path that eases you very gradually from full-time work into full-time fun.
 Try these 5 simple steps and see the difference they make to your mood.

 Work – but on your terms

 Almost all long-term employees are highly valued – for their years of expertise, their ability to mentor and encourage, and the example they set to younger workers.
-It’s highly likely that your employer will be as reluctant to see you go as you will be to leave – which is where an amicable halfway can be negotiated.
+It’s highly likely your employer will be as reluctant to see you go as you will be to leave – which is where an amicable halfway point can be negotiated.
 Enquire at your workplace about part-time or contract work after retirement.
 But be warned: it can be flattering to be offered work after retirement because it can make you feel more valued than ever.
 Decide ahead of time and set your work limits clearly before you talk to the boss.

 Work and travel combo